Jscott-2k/auto-message-scheduler/README.md

 - Node.js for the scheduler logic
 - Discord webhooks to send messages
-- Google Apps Script to collect and format user data
 - GitHub Actions for automatic scheduling and execution

 ---